Attempted assassination of Donald Trump in Pennsylvania: Criticism of security arrangements

 On July 22, Cheatle testified before the United States House Committee on Oversight and Accountability; the New York Times reported that she failed to answer basic questions about the assassination attempt.
 Lawmakers from both parties called for her resignation.
 On July 23, Cheatle's resignation was announced.
-In January 2025, Trump appointed Sean M. Curran, one of the Secret Service agents who protected him from the assassination attempt, director of the Secret Service.
+In January 2025, Trump appointed Sean M. Curran, one of the Secret Service agents who protected him during the assassination attempt, director of the Secret Service.

 According to The New York Times, the law enforcement agencies that assisted the Secret Service the day of the shooting were the Pennsylvania State Police, the Butler Township Police Department, the Butler County Sheriff, Pittsburgh Bureau of Police, and multicounty tactical teams.
 The Pennsylvania State Police commissioner testified that officers at the event were busy responding to over 100 heat-related emergencies, and handling multiple reports of suspicious individuals at the rally, which was not considered unusual.

 According to The New York Times, the Secret Service rejected offers to use a drone to support their surveillance at the Butler rally site.

 On July 10, 2025, six Secret Service agents received short-term suspensions.
-Trump said on My View with Lara Trump, "there were mistakes made, and that shouldn't have happened."
+Trump said on My View with Lara Trump, "There were mistakes made, and that shouldn't have happened."